Random Policy Evaluation Uncovers Policies of Generative Flow Networks: Experiments

 \subsection{RNA Sequence Generation}

-In this section, we study a larger practical task of generating RNA sequences composed of $14$ nucleobases.
+In this section, we study a larger practical task of generating RNA sequences.
 We consider four distinct target transcriptions employing the ViennaRNA package~\citep{lorenz2011viennarna} as studied in~\citet{pan2024pre}, where each task evaluates the binding energy with a unique target serving as the reward signal for the agent~\cite{lorenz2011viennarna}.
-We follow the experimental setup as in Section~\ref{sec:exp_setup}, and study the prepend-append MDP introduced by~\citet{shen2023towards}.
+We follow the experimental setup as in Section~\ref{sec:exp_setup}, and study the variant of prepend-append MDP introduced by~\citet{shen2023towards}.
 More detailed descriptions of the setup can be found in Appendix~\ref{app:exp}.

 The performance of each method in terms of accuracy and the number of modes discovered for each task is shown in Figure~\ref{fig:rna}.
-In this more challenging and larger task, we observe that RPE outperforms the baselines by a large margin, underscoring the efficiency of our method.
-RPE not only achieves the $100\%$ accuracy but also discovers the highest number of modes, showcasing its superior performance in both strong exploitation and exploration.
-This is relatively surprising, since the underlying mechanism of RPE is theoretically equivalent to GFlowNets that learn a state flow function $F(s)$.
-However, as we have previously speculated in \S\ref{sec:discussion}, there may be certain advantages specific to RPE that contribute to its exceptional performance.
+The results show that RPE captures the multi-modal reward landscape well, maintaining the key capability of GFlowNets in discovering diverse, high-reward solutions.
+In addition, in this more challenging task with larger state spaces, we observe that RPE demonstrates stronger performance across both metrics, achieving nearly 100\% accuracy while discovering more modes than the baselines, as RPE provides a simpler parameterization for evaluating a fixed random policy different from baseline methods.